Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

 Here a users **Default** address is shown at the top and has a grey background.
 A user can:-

-* Set an address as **Default** by clikcing the button under the relevant address card
+* Set an address as **Default** by clicking the button under the relevant address card
 * Remove an address - this will delete it from the Address book, **Unless** it is the **Default** one.
 If the user tries this they will be shown an alert
 <img src="Assets/Screen Shots/Account - Alert for default removal.png" alt="Alert for Default">